sadeli413/Pasta_Bot/README.md

 	- Parodies (if applicable)

 OTHER FEATURES: Pasta_Bot will send a kink shame copypasta if you submit 4 or more sauces in one message.
 Additionally, Pasta_Bot will kink shame you if one of the tags include *loli* or *shota*.
 No embed will be sent if the numbers returns a 404 status code.
-Unlike .search or .random, this feature sends the message AFTER all hentai is found, whereas .search and .random search and send hentai one at a time *This feature tends to be slow since it runs a web request.*
+Unlike .search or .random, this feature sends the message AFTER all hentai is found, whereas .search and .random search and send hentai one at a time. *This feature tends to be slow since it runs a web request.*

 ### COPYPASTA
 - DESCRIPTION: Triggered by the last keyword of a message.
 Use TRIGGERS command for a list of triggers